 This is Dance Today’s final issue as a standalone magazine, before it rejoins our sister magazine Dancing Times.
 So we’re thinking about transitions.
-Cover stars Vincent Simone and Flavia Cacace discuss upcoming stage show The Last Tango, former champions talk about taking the momentous decision to retire, and we look back at almost six decades […]
+Cover stars Vincent Simone and Flavia Cacace discuss upcoming stage show The Last Tango, former champions talk about taking the momentous decision to retire, and we look back at almost six […]

 This was a long, long, looooong semi-final.
 It made War and Peace look like a Tweet.
 It made the Oscars look like a Saturday cartoon.
 Stars in distant galaxies went through entire lifespans.
 And still we came no closer to deciding what rumba actually is.
 All of which would be forgivable if Strictly had treated […]